• CFD, Fluid Flow, FEA, Heat/Mass Transfer: FEEDBACKS/QUERIES - FB@CFDYNA.COM

 Binary Diffusion Coefficients

 In situations with multi-component flows (such as leakage of fuel or refrigerant) where diffusion dominates the correct specification of binary diffusion coefficient is very important.
 Following table specifies value at 1 [atm] and 300 [K].
-Reference: Analytic Combustion by Anil W. Date.
+Reference: Analytical Combustion by Anil W. Date.

 Pair Dab [m2/s]Pair Dab [m2/s]